radioxoma/heval/README.md

 Main features:

-* Minimal user input — some unknown values (like weight) can be estimated automatically using others (height)
+* Minimal user input — some unknown values can be estimated automatically using others (e.g. weight by height)
 * Only measurable parameters — no need to speak with a human of interest or it's congeners
 * No need to input same data into multiple forms
 * No "Calculate" button — evaluated data changes immediately with your input